BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for

-To keep antique brass and copper items in best condition it is a good idea to hand polish your items with a proprietary brand of brass and copper polish.
+To keep antique brass and copper items in best condition it is a good idea to hand polish your pieces regularly with a proprietary brand of brass and copper polish.

-Never immerse antique brass or copper items in water.
-Water can seap into flaws in your object's solder and cause corrosion.
+Never immerse your antique brass or copper items in water.
+Water can seap into flaws in your object's solder which can cause corrosion.

 When cleaning items it is wise to avoid abrasive products such as emery cloth or wire wool.

 These products can be extremely harmful to fine metal surfaces.

 A BADA member who specialises in brass or copper will be happy to recommend a suitable tradesman.

-Applying a lacquer coating is harmless and can help preserve your object's shine.
+Applying a lacquer coating to your items is harmless and can help preserve your object's shine.

 This is a personal choice and is more suitable for some items than others.

 Always seek professional guidance before undertaking lacquer coating.

 Copper cooking utensils